 The author says that Trump profited handsomely from Hillary’s gaffe of “basket of deplorables”.

 Trump framed it as an example of contempt.
-And that was the perfect move, as the author reminds us that contempt is one of the nastiest emotional and the biggest predictor of divorce.
+And that was the perfect move, as the author reminds us that contempt is one of the nastiest emotions and the biggest predictor of divorce.

 Strategic ambiguity intentionally leaves out parts of the message that could be objectable.